-Our activities include:
+Our diverse range of activities includes:

-- events sharing the culture, traditions, and national cuisine of different countries - visits and guided tours to theatres, museums, and other cultural institutions - · family activities - · charitable events - · mini-groups reflecting members' interests
+Events that celebrate and share the culture, traditions, and national cuisine of our member countries.
+Visits and guided tours of theatres, museums, and other cultural institutions.
+Mini-groups tailored to the specific interests of our members.